vtrpza/aimov/ENRICHMENT_GUIDE.md

 ## 📋 Overview

-Your real estate app now has a powerful **AI-powered data enrichment system** that automatically extracts and structures property data from messy listings.
+Your real estate app has a powerful **AI-powered data enrichment system** that automatically extracts and structures property data from listings.

-### 🎯 The Problem We Solved
+### 🎯 What Problem This Solves

-You discovered that your 582 properties had **major data quality issues**:
+Properties scraped from external sources often have **data quality issues**:
-- ❌ 26% missing `property_type`
+- ❌ Missing or inconsistent `property_type`
-- ❌ Most missing `address_neighborhood`
+- ❌ Missing `address_neighborhood`
-- ❌ All missing `ai_summary`
+- ❌ No `ai_summary` for quick understanding
 - ❌ Empty `features` arrays
-- ❌ Inconsistent `listing_type` (marked as "buy" when description says "rent")
+- ❌ Inconsistent `listing_type`

-**This made your agent searches fail!** When an agent asked: *"Cliente precisa apartamento 3 quartos em Jundiaí, Vila Rami, até R$ 3k"* - the search returned poor results because the data was incomplete.
+**This affects search quality!** When searching for properties, incomplete data leads to poor matches and missed opportunities.

 ### ✅ The Solution

-We built a **complete enrichment pipeline** that uses OpenAI GPT-4o-mini to:
+A **complete enrichment pipeline** using OpenAI GPT-4o-mini to:

 1. **Extract** structured data from title + description
 2. **Classify** property types accurately